 - Secure storage space

 - Restrooms or space to change clothes

 Select a place where everyone will feel comfortable.
-Decide what atmosphere matches the goal of your Meetup, and keep it in mind as you search for possible venues.
+Decide what atmosphere matches the goal of your event, and keep it in mind as you search for possible venues.

 If you’re meeting in a business, connect with management to let them know you’re coming.
 Encourage your members to be supportive by buying a beverage or a snack.

-What do you want your Meetup to look like?
+What do you want your event to look like?

 - A book club discussion in a quiet and casual cafe